Kayn-Pleiades/README-generator/README.md

 ### Commit 6: test
 Now I want to edit the file I just created using my code.
 I can successfully write to the file.
 Each time I run the code, it overwrites the file.

+### Commit 7: title
+The first part of the README is the title, so I have it prompt the title, and then write that into the file.

 ## Credits
 https://nodejs.dev/learn/writing-files-with-nodejs